open-contracting/software-development-handbook/docs/python/quality.rst

 Code style
 ~~~~~~~~~~

-See :ref:`style-guide`.
+See :doc:`code`.

 **Setup:** Most repositories use a ``.github/workflows/lint.yml`` workflow to run style checks, as documented in `standard-maintenance-scripts <https://github.com/open-contracting/standard-maintenance-scripts#tests>`__.

 Code coverage
 ~~~~~~~~~~~~~

-Coveralls is preferred, as documented at :ref:`preferred-packages`.
+Coveralls is preferred, as documented at :doc:`preferred_packages`.

 **Setup:** On Coveralls, add the repository, access its settings page, and copy the repo token.
 On GitHub, add a secret, and set its name to ``COVERALLS_REPO_TOKEN`` and its value to the copied token.
 Then, append the following to ``.github/workflows/ci.yml``, commit and push: